Horse's are becoming more popular in therapy and for good reason!

 Phase 4 is not used with everyone.
 It is for people that need more intensive therapy or has moved through the other phases and still want to work on more issues.

-Equine therapy is on hold and I'm not accepting any clients currently
+Please note: Equine therapy is on hold for the foreseeable future and I'm not accepting any clients nor holding a waitlist currently